-The application is also available online.
-The NextGen Client Direct Series Account Application is a national application for all people who want to open a NextGen account directly.
-Not all sections on the application are required to obtain the $500 Harold Alfond College Challenge Grant.
+There is also an application available online.
+The NextGen® Client Direct Series Account Application is a national application for all people who want to open a NextGen account directly.
+Not all sections on the application are required to obtain the $500 Harold Alfond® College Challenge Grant.

 What do I need to do to receive the $500 Alfond Grant?

-You need to open a NextGen® account before your baby's first birthday so the $500 Harold Alfond College Challenge Grant can be credited to your account where the grant and any earnings remain until your child is ready for education beyond high school.
+You need to open a NextGen® account before your baby's first birthday so the $500 Harold Alfond® College Challenge Grant can be awarded to your account where the grant and any earnings remain until your child is ready for education beyond high school.
 Remember, there is no need to put any of your own money into the account to receive the grant.
-However, the Harold Alfond College Challenge hopes you will invest in your own child’s future.
+However, the Harold Alfond® College Challenge hopes you will invest in your own child’s future.

 How can I get help to complete the application?

 • Contact the Finance Authority of Maine (FAME) at 800-228-3734 or firstname.lastname@example.org

 • Contact a FAME regional outreach representative:

 • Mila Tappan, Northern and Eastern Maine, 800-228-3734, ext.
 3504